 What GRE score do I need for law school?

 The GRE score ranges differ for each school.
 An important document published by the ABA, called the Standard 509 Information Report, contains various data sets that can help students learn about the score they need in order to gain admission into a program.
 For example, if a particular law school publishes their 75th percentile scores for the GRE Verbal Reasoning at 167, and the GRE Quantitative Reasoning at 162, then it’s important to understand what these stats mean and how to use them to your advantage.
-If you’re applying to a school with these stats, and you’re above the 75th percentile, that’s like saying you did better than 75 percent of admitted, and enrolled students from that particular dataset.
-Otherwise, you will be applying with GRE scores that are worse than those of the majority of accepted applicants, which based on probability, probably means you should aspire to get a higher score in order to increase your chances of acceptances.
+If you’re applying to a school with these stats, and you’re above the 75th percentile, that’s akin to saying you did better than 75 percent of admitted, and enrolled students from that particular dataset.
+Otherwise, you will be applying with GRE scores that are lower than those of the majority of accepted applicants.

 Ultimately, the GRE score you will need for law school depends on the final list of schools you create.
-Usually, selective schools will be more demanding in their expectations, while public state law schools will be less demanding.
-Whichever it is, you know you’ll need to at least place in the 85th percentile, so it’s best to pay attention to the GRE percentiles published by ETS, and then compare your scores to the ranges on any school’s 509 Information Report.
+Usually, selective schools will be more demanding in their admission expectations, while public state law schools may be less demanding.

 Do law schools prefer the GRE or LSAT?